MDCore/mdcore.github.io/_posts/2022-09-08-how-i-find-a-therapist.md

 It may take you 2 or 3 or 5 tries to find the right person.
 You get to be picky!

 Just to reiterate: you *must* be picky.
 If you're like me, you may think "oh I can't reject this person, they are so nice, they agreed to see me."
 You deserve to meet with someone in a space of complete mutual respect and safety, and for the focus to be entirely *on you*.
 For a lot of us that is really hard.
 This is the time for it, with a stranger who is trained to have that sort of relationship with you and who won't need you to bring your energy and care for them.
-It's appropriate and important to selfish here.
+It's appropriate and important to be selfish here.
 This is about you.
 If that's something you struggle  with (perhaps why you're going to therapy in the first place) it's ok to express that you find it hard.

 ### Step 7 - and then?
 So you've been to one or more people, and you have found someone you connect with.
 It can take a few sessions to settle into the relationship.
 They need to learn how best to connect with you and may try a few different things to work out what is most effective.
 You need time to feel safe and vulnerable in that space.
 Assuming no red flags come up, you've done the hard task of finding someone.
 Go you!